 - Please provide adequate time for processing: at least a couple of weeks prior to the start of your course

-- Please note that items must be requested to stay on reserve – they do not remain automatically
+- Please note that items must be requested to stay on reserve for each academic period – they do not remain automatically

 - What to include: